 So I started thinking, how can we make it easier to connect everyone?
 This is when I started to become interested in payment networks.
 A colleague told me about Mojaloop, and when I looked into it, I fell in love.

 Tell us about your new role.
-What will your main responsibilities?
+What will your main responsibilities be?

 There will be two main activities that I will be doing.
 Firstly, I will be supporting the team for proofs of concept (POCs).
 When an organization wants to see a working system, I will be a part of the technical team that will be putting infrastructure in place so that people can explore and do testing.